 - Busy chefs have fewer interruptions for questions and can focus on kitchen operations.

 2. Assign One Point of Contact

-When you spend all day in the kitchen, you’ll quickly learn how to communicate with the other chefs.
+When you spend all day in the kitchen, you can quickly learn how to communicate with the other chefs.
 But servers, especially newer ones, may not understand these terms.
 It can be helpful for new servers to have a kitchen training shift to learn this terminology before they start service.

-If that isn’t an option due to time or labor costs, add a “kitchen terminology” sheet to the server’s training materials.
+If that isn’t an option due to time or labor costs, add a “kitchen terminology” sheet to the server’s training materials, with the most important words and phrases (things like “eighty-sixed”) listed first.
 Bring the front of house staff on the same page as the kitchen to prevent miscommunication and frustration.

-A shared language among coworkers helps build a sense of camaraderie and collaboration.
+A shared language among coworkers can help build a sense of camaraderie and collaboration.